-Sanofi Genzyme and Regeneron are committed to providing resources to advance research in areas of unmet medical needs among patients with inflammatory and immunological diseases.
+Sanofi and Regeneron are committed to providing resources to advance research in areas of unmet medical needs among patients with inflammatory and immunological diseases.

 The most obvious sign of atopic dermatitis is dry, itchy skin.
 Flare-ups are different for every person and can appear all over the body.
 Some other common external symptoms include:

 To really understand atopic dermatitis, you have to look at the deeper cause within the body.
 You may have experienced, or observed in those you care for, that the itching related to moderate-to-severe atopic dermatitis can both delay falling asleep and disrupt sleep throughout the night.

 Atopic dermatitis is an immunological disease, which means it involves the immune system.
 With atopic dermatitis, the immune system is overly sensitive and your skin barrier is weakened.
 This can cause your skin to react to even mild irritants or allergens.
 Rashes and itch on your skin are signs and symptoms of inflammation that's always active underneath the skin.